secrethub/secrethub-circleci-orb/README.md

       - deploy
 ```

-To load secrets from SecretHub into other orbs, install the CLI and set it as the `shell` of the `job`:
+You can either set it the `run` command level, on you can set it on the `job` level.
+That way you can also load secrets into other orbs:

 ```yml
 version: 2.1